estephe-arnaud/cognitive-swarm-agents/README.md

-# Cognitive Swarm: Multi-Agent Knowledge Discovery Engine
+# MAKERS: Multi Agent Knowledge Exploration & Retrieval System

 ## 🚀 Overview

-"Cognitive Swarm" is a multi-agent system designed and implemented to collaboratively search, analyze, and synthesize information from complex document corpora (e.g., scientific research papers, technical documentation).
+"**MAKERS**" is a multi-agent system designed and implemented to collaboratively search, analyze, and synthesize information from complex document corpora (e.g., scientific research papers, technical documentation).
 It leverages Large Language Models (LLMs) through frameworks like LangGraph (for orchestration) and LlamaIndex (for advanced Retrieval Augmented Generation - RAG), with MongoDB Atlas serving as the vector database and for persisting agent states.

 The primary goal of this project is to build an intelligent engine capable of:
 * Ingesting and processing large sets of documents (e.g., ArXiv papers on various topics like Machine Learning, AI, Robotics, etc., based on user queries).